JustinMorgan/universal-boilerplate/README.md

         [include]
             path = "<path/to/universal-boilerplate>/.gitconfig"

 3. Import shell macros: Import shell-macros.sh into your personal shell profile.
-For Bash, this will be `~/.bash_profile`.
-For ZSH, it will be `~/.zshrc`.
+This will be `~/.bash_profile` for Bash and `~/.zshrc` for ZSH.

         source <path/to/universal-boilerplate>/shell-macros.sh